02loveslollipop/BiblioSearch/README.md

-# Scopus Biblio Search
+# Biblio Search

-> A simple tool to visualize information from Scopus using a search equation and Scopus API
+> A simple tool to visualize articles using a search equation and Scopus API

 ## Disclaimer